Output Formats

 For guidance on choosing between formats, see [Format Comparison](#format-comparison).

-## JSON Format
+## Interim JSON Format

-The default output format containing detailed cryptographic asset information,
+The default output format containing detailed cryptographic asset information optimized for the SCANOSS ecosystem.

 ### Format Specification